abcsFrederick/scRNA_pipeline/README.md

 ## Software Installation

-   Please download and install all software tool acoording to the specific tool installation instruction.
+   Please download and install all software tools acoording to the specific tool installation instruction.
    Please download and install the snakemake file from this software package.
+   The snakefile will need to be altered to point to the actual package installation locations.

    cellranger = "path_to_cell_ranger_download/cellranger-2.2.0/cellranger-cs/2.2.0/bin/cellranger"